Faculty & Staff

 Chair

-Associate Professor Erik Lofgren is returning to the role of Chair of AKP after a four-year stint in 2014–18.
+Professor Erik Lofgren is in his second term as Chair of AKP.
 As Chair, he is responsible for the overall administration of the program.
-He has also served as Resident Director of the program twice and taughtas a Visiting Faculty Fellow at the AKP Kyoto Center three times.
+He has also served as Resident Director of the program twice and taught as a Visiting Faculty Fellow at the AKP Kyoto Center three times.
 At Bucknell University, he teaches courses in Japanese language, literature, and film.
-He received his Ph.D. in Japanese from Stanford University and conducts research into issues of self in war-related literature, representations of sexual desire in film, Godzilla, and produces translations of poetry.
-He is the author of numerous articles and poetry translations, as well as a forthcoming book of translations of haiku by Natsume Sōseki.
+He received his Ph.D. in Japanese from Stanford University and conducts research into issues of self in war-related literature, representations of sexual desire in film, and Godzilla; and produces translations of poetry.
+He is the author of numerous articles as well as a book of translations of haiku by Natsume Sōseki.

 Allison Kretschmar